Oakleigh railway station: Platforms and services

-The station is currently served by both the Pakenham and Cranbourne lines which are both operated by Metro Trains Melbourne.
-Services to Pakenham and Cranbourne travel together south-east towards Dandenong before spliting into two separate lines.
-Services to the city run express from Caulfield (Malvern during off-peak) to South Yarra before stopping all stations to Flinders Street via the City Loop.
+The station is currently served by both the Pakenham and Cranbourne lines, which are both operated by Metro Trains Melbourne.
+Services to East Pakenham and Cranbourne travel together south-east towards Dandenong before splitting into two separate lines.
+Services to the city run express from Caulfield (Malvern during off-peak) to South Yarra before stopping at all stations to Flinders Street via the City Loop.